Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

-Each single track was scanned multiple times to record videos at eight different exposure times (0.26 $\mu$s $-$ 154.54 $\mu$s).
-Shorter exposure times enable measurement of high temperatures ($<$4000 K) near the laser spot and longer exposure times enable measurement of lower temperatures ($>$2000 K) near the edge of the melt pool.
+Each single track was scanned multiple times to record videos at seven different exposure times (0.26 $\mu$s $-$ 98.29 $\mu$s).
+The exposure time (i.e. integration time) of the camera determines how much radiant energy is incident on the camera’s sensor given the radiance of the scene \cite{myers}.
+The radiance, or brightness, of an emissive body increases with temperature.
+The camera sensor has both a noise floor and saturation limit.
+In order for the temperature to be accurately measured, the pixel signal must be between the noise floor and saturation limit.
+Thus, the lower the temperature, the higher the exposure time must be for the signal to surpass the noise floor of the sensor.
+Similarly, the higher the temperature, the lower the exposure time must be for the signal to be below the saturation limit of the sensor.
+Thus, shorter exposure times enable measurement of high temperatures ($<$4000 K) near the laser spot and longer exposure times enable measurement of lower temperatures ($>$2000 K) near the edge of the melt pool.
 The temperature measurements for several exposure times are then combined to build a composite temperature field of the top surface of the melt pool.
-Not all of the recorded videos yielded usable temperature measurements (e.g., due to plume interference or pixel saturation), so a subset of five exposure times (0.66 $\mu$s, 1.99 $\mu$s, 5 $\mu$s, 20 $\mu$s, and 42.73 $\mu$s) was used.
+Not all of the recorded videos were needed to construct the composite temperature fields (e.g., due to excessive saturation, plume interference, or overlap with other videos), so a subset of five exposure times (0.66 $\mu$s, 1.99 $\mu$s, 5 $\mu$s, 20 $\mu$s, and 42.73 $\mu$s) was used.
 To build the composite fields, ten frames from each exposure time are averaged together (50 frames total), neglecting pixels where data from less than five frames exists.
+The construction of the composite temperature field is demonstrated in \ref{sec:compositeConstruction}.
 From the composite images, a centerline temperature profile is extracted for each of the four laser power and scanning velocity combinations.